 Nearly one-third of all women develop uterine fibroids — non-cancerous tumors — at some point in their lives.

-To add some perspective, per one study, by age 50, 70 percent of Whites and 80 percent of African Americans had fibroids.
+To add some perspective, by age 50, 70 percent of whites and 80 percent of Blacks had fibroids, according to a study.
 In many cases, women were unaware that they had them.

 As for what causes the growths, the Office on Women’s Health, U.S. Department of Health and Human Services, reports that no one knows for sure.
 However, researchers believe there’s a link between estrogen and progesterone levels as well as genetics.

 It’s important to note that not all women with fibroids have symptoms.
 Those who do often find fibroids hard to live with due to experiencing pain and heavy menstrual bleeding.

 Fortunately, treatment for uterine fibroids is available but dependent on your symptoms.

 Let’s face it, life happens to all of us at different times in our life.
 We have highs and lows in life and our bodies can sense that.
 As a matter of fact, our bodies are sensitive to change.
 Even stress can cause abnormal periods.
 Knowing this, it shouldn’t come as a surprise that big life changes may affect your cycle.
 It’s common to experience heavy period flow after pregnancy or childbirth, or during the time your body transitions to menopause (perimenopause).

 You have pelvic inflammatory disease.